JessicaDeCunha/SQL_Visual_Data_Analysis_of_Fraudulent_Transactions-/Notebooks/.ipynb_checkpoints/README-checkpoint.md

 - Do you see any fraudulent or anomalous transactions?
 - If you answered yes to the previous question, explain why you think there might be fraudulent transactions during this time frame.

-Some fraudsters hack a credit card by making several small payments generally less than \\$2.00, which are typically ignored by cardholders.
-Count the transactions that are less than 2.00 per cardholder.
+Some fraudsters hack a credit card by making several small payments (generally less than $2.00), which are typically ignored by cardholders.
+Count the transactions that are less than $2.00 per cardholder.
 Is there any evidence to suggest that a credit card has been hacked?
 Explain your rationale.

 ## Section 2